schmuecker/how-to-build/README.md

     - [Page transitions with react-spring](https://codesandbox.io/s/react-spring-v9-page-transition-forked-k3kou)
     - [Page transitions with framer-motion](https://dev.to/joserfelix/page-transitions-in-react-1c8g)

-### ... a desktop apps that needs access to native APIs
+### ... desktop apps that needs access to native APIs

 **Electron** bundles Node.js and Chrome into a native cross-platform app.
 The user interface can be developed using web technologies like React and native APIs can be used via Node.js.